ThoughtWorksStudios/bobcat/README.md

 }
 ```

-`generate()` statements also yield collections of `$id`s from generated entities.
+`generate()` statements also yield collections of `_id`s from generated entities.
 This can be used in conjunction with `enum` fields to relationships:

 ```
 entity CatalogItem {